ROASTED PEPPER SAUCE –

 2 – 4 cloves garlic

-1 cup fresh basil, Arugula, cilantro, oregano, parsley or a combo
+1 cup fresh basil, Arugula, cilantro, oregano, parsley or a combo of these

 2 tbsp quality olive oil